Laegas/cv/cv.typ

   title: [HabitVille],
   date: [2023 - Present],
   description: list(
     [Hobby project for tracking habits and gamifying it in a tycoon-game.
-Started with a web app, now working on iOS mobile app.], ),
+Started with a web app, now working on an iOS mobile app.], ),
   techTags: ("NextJS", "React Native", "Expo", "iOS", "AWS RDS", "BaaS - AppWrite | Convex", "NativeWind"),
   oneline: true